rabeckett/propane/docs/docs/02_Tutorial/1_Background.md

 The Border Gateway Protocol (BGP) is a path vector protocol that enables interdomain routing among different administrative entities, referred to as autonomous systems (ASes).
 BGP was designed to be both highly scalable, to deal with the large size of the internet, and highly flexible, allowing separate ASes to configure their own policy locally.
 Local policy is important since different ASes often have competing financial interests.
 For example, an AS may wish to avoid carrying traffic for which it is not being paid, yet would like other ASes to carry its traffic for free.
 As a result, satisfying local policies at each AS takes precedence in BGP over computing the shortest path to the destination.

+BGP has also seen increasing use as an IGP for intradomain routing.
+One reason for this due to the scalability of the protocol.
+For example BGP is used for routing in large datacenter networks at Micrsoft and Facebook, which can consist of thousands of routers.
+Another reason for this is because traditional IGPs are based on shortest path routing and offer little in the way of user policy.
+For example, BGP allows operators to write different policies for different prefix destinations.

 Unfortunately, the flexibility offered by BGP local policy combined with the low-level nature of BGP configurations means that BGP is a very difficult protocol to configure correctly.
-This difficulty leads to a number of problems unique to BGP ranging from route oscillation to aggregation-induced black holes.
+This difficulty leads to a number of problems ranging from configuration inconsistencies to route oscillation to aggregation-induced black holes.
-The flexibility and scalability of BGP has also lead to the use of protocol in ways that were not originally intended.
-For example, it is increasingly common to see BGP used as a scalable IGP in large datacenter networks.

 ## How the Protocol Works